 During the surgery, the bare area left behind by the removal of the pterygium is covered with the patient’s own conjunctiva, in a procedure called conjunctival autografting.
 This thin, superficial tissue is taken from the same eye and attached using sutures or a special adhesive known as fibrin glue.
 This procedure is safe and very effective and results in a good cosmetic outcome.

-A pterygium can sometimes recur after surgery, adds Dr Khor.
-"This is why we perform surgical removal with conjunctival autografting.
+A pterygium can sometimes recur after surgery, and this is why surgical removal is with conjunctival autografting is performed.
 Although this form of surgery is technically difficult, the risk of a pterygium growing back is very low compared to other methods, and is considered the ‘gold standard’ for pterygium removal."

 At SNEC, 400 to 500 pterygium surgeries are performed each year.
 Pterygium excision with conjunctival autografting is the treatment of choice, performed in 97 per cent of all pterygium surgeries.
 With this procedure, recurrence rates are generally less than 5 percent in primary pterygia and 10 percent in recurrent pterygia.